ttx/ttx-reloaded/content/pages/about-me.md

 helping ensure the long-term health of the OpenStack upstream open source project.
 He has been the Release Manager for the OpenStack project since its inception, coordinating the effort and facilitating collaboration between contributors.
-He is the elected chair of the OpenStack Technical Committee, which is in charge of the technical direction of the project.
+He is an elected member of the OpenStack Technical Committee, which is in charge of the technical direction of the project.

 Thierry spoke about OpenStack, open innovation and open source project